Internet in the United Kingdom: Digital subscriber line (DSL)

 Asymmetric digital subscriber line (ADSL) was introduced to the UK in trial stages in 1998 and a commercial product was launched in 2000.
 In the United Kingdom, most exchanges, local loops and backhauls are owned and managed by BT Wholesale, who then wholesale connectivity via Internet service providers, who generally provide the connectivity to the Internet, support, billing and value added services (such as web hosting and email).
-A customer typically expects a British telephone socket to connect their modem to the broadband.
+A customer typically expects a British telephone socket to connect their broadband modem to.

-As of October 2021, BT operate 5630 exchanges across the UK with the vast majority being enabled for ADSL.
-Only a relative handful have not been upgraded to support ADSL products – in fact it is under 100 of the smallest and most rural exchanges.
-Some exchanges, numbering under 1000, have been upgraded to support SDSL products.
-However, these exchanges are often the larger exchanges based in major towns and cities so they still cover a large proportion of the population.
+As of October 2021, BT operate 5630 exchanges across the UK, with the vast majority enabled for ADSL.
+Only a relative handful—under 100 of the smallest and most rural exchanges—had not been upgraded to support ADSL products.
+Some exchanges, fewer than 1000, had been upgraded to support SDSL products.
+However, these exchanges are often the larger exchanges based in major towns and cities, so they still cover a large proportion of the population.
 SDSL products are aimed more at business customers and are priced higher than ADSL services.